f5devcentral/volterra-workshop-10x/docs/class2/module1/lab2/lab2.rst

 Geoloc - disallow countries
 ***************************

-* For Geolocalization or any Source IP rules, a new Service Policy is required.
+* For Geolocalization or any Source IP rules, a ``new Service Policy`` is required.
+This can't be added to the L7 Custom Policy
 * Create a new Service Policy named ``sp-geo``
 * In the rules, instead of creating a custom rule, we wil create a ``Denied Sources`` rule
 * In ``Country List``, select the countries you want to deny